 How to Make a CTP Claim for a Motor Vehicle Accident

 If you are injured in an accident and the other party is at fault, you may be able to seek financial compensation through their Queensland Compulsory Third Party (CTP) insurance policy.
 In this case, you can seek legal advice from a compensation lawyer who advises on car accident claims.
-They will explain the claim process and how to negotiate a solid settlement with the third-party insurer.
-Call Splatt Lawyers now for free advice on a 100% no win, no fee basis: 1800 700 125
+They will explain the claim process and how to negotiate a settlement with the third-party insurer.
+Splatt Lawyers provides free advice on a 100% no-win, no-fee basis: 1800 700 125

 What Happens When There Is a Fatal Injury?